Afia Asantewaa Asare-Kyei

 Afia Asantewaa Asare-Kyei is a human rights lawyer and member of Meta's Oversight Board.
 She works as program manager for the Open Society Initiative for West Africa (OSIWA).
-Her areas of expertise include human rights, women's rights, criminal justice, access to information and media freedom issues on the African continent.
+Her areas of expertise include human rights, women's rights, criminal justice, access to information and media freedom issues in Africa.
 She is a citizen of both Ghana and South Africa.

-She studied law in the Centre for Human Rights at Pretoria University in South Africa.
+She studied law at the Centre for Human Rights at Pretoria University in South Africa.
 Before joining OSIWA, she previously worked for Save the Children and USAID.
-In March 2020, she was one of the three Africans appointed to sit on the Facebook Oversight Board.
+In March 2020, she was one of the three Africans appointed to the Facebook Oversight Board.
+In July 2023, following a recommendation from the oversight board to deplatform Cambodian head of state Hun Sen, the government of Cambodia listed Asare-Kyei as one of 22 people connected with Meta who were banned from entering the country.